Code-Institute-Submissions/Gwen-Bradbury-MS1/README.md

 5. **Git:**  A version control system for tracking changes in source code during software development. https://git-scm.com/

 6. **GitHub:**  A company that provides hosting for software development version control using Git.
 It is a subsidiary of Microsoft. https://github.

 7. **Chrome DevTools:**  A set of web developer tools built directly into the Google Chrome browser.
 I used these tools constantly thoughout the development cycle. https://developers.google.com/web/tools/chrome-devtools

-8. **W3C Markup Validation Service**  Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator
+8. **W3C Markup Validation Service:**  Used to run all html and css code thru a validation process looking for errors; https://validator.w3.org/ https://jigsaw.w3.org/css-validator/validator

 ## Testing.